GabeScott/standard-works-vault/General Conference/2013 October - We Never Walk Alone.md

 When you find yourself in such circumstances, I plead with you to remember prayer.
 I love the words of President Ezra Taft Benson concerning prayer.
 Said he:

-“All through my life the counsel to depend on prayer has been prized above almost any other advice I have ... received.
-It has become an integral part of me—an anchor, a constant source of strength, and the basis of my knowledge of things divine. ...
+“All through my life the counsel to depend on prayer has been prized above almost any other advice I have … received.
+It has become an integral part of me—an anchor, a constant source of strength, and the basis of my knowledge of things divine. …

-“...
-Though reverses come, in prayer we can find reassurance, for God will speak peace to the soul.
-That peace, that spirit of serenity, is life’s greatest blessing.”2
+“… Though reverses come, in prayer we can find reassurance, for God will speak peace to the soul.
+That peace, that spirit of serenity, is life’s greatest blessing.”[^2]

 The Apostle Paul admonished:

 “Let your requests be made known unto God.

-“And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.”3
+“And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.”[^3]

 What a glorious promise!
 Peace is that which we seek, that for which we yearn.

 We were not placed on this earth to walk alone.
 What an amazing source of power, of strength, and of comfort is available to each of us.
 He who knows us better than we know ourselves, He who sees the larger picture and who knows the end from the beginning, has assured us that He will be there for us to provide help if we but ask.
-We have the promise: “Pray always, and be believing, and all things shall work together for your good.”4
+We have the promise: “Pray always, and be believing, and all things shall work together for your good.”[^4]

 As our prayers ascend heavenward, let us not forget the words taught to us by the Savior.
-When He faced the excruciating agony of Gethsemane and the cross, He prayed to the Father, “Not my will, but thine, be done.”5 Difficult as it may at times be, it is for us, as well, to trust our Heavenly Father to know best how and when and in what manner to provide the help we seek.
+When He faced the excruciating agony of Gethsemane and the cross, He prayed to the Father, “Not my will, but thine, be done.”[^5] Difficult as it may at times be, it is for us, as well, to trust our Heavenly Father to know best how and when and in what manner to provide the help we seek.

 I cherish the words of the poet:

-I know not by what methods rare,
+>I know not by what methods rare,

-But this I know, God answers prayer.
+>But this I know, God answers prayer.

-I know that He has given His Word,
+>I know that He has given His Word,

-Which tells me prayer is always heard,
+>Which tells me prayer is always heard,

-And will be answered, soon or late.
+>And will be answered, soon or late.

-And so I pray and calmly wait.
+>And so I pray and calmly wait.

-I know not if the blessing sought
+>I know not if the blessing sought

-Will come in just the way I thought;
+>Will come in just the way I thought;

-But leave my prayers with Him alone,
+>But leave my prayers with Him alone,

-Whose will is wiser than my own,
+>Whose will is wiser than my own,

-Assured that He will grant my quest,
+>Assured that He will grant my quest,

-Or send some answer far more blest.6
+>Or send some answer far more blest.[^6]
+>

 Of course, prayer is not just for times of trouble.
-We are told repeatedly in the scriptures to “pray always”7 and to keep a prayer in our hearts.8 The words of a favorite and familiar hymn pose a question which we would do well to ask ourselves daily: “Did you think to pray?”9
+We are told repeatedly in the scriptures to “pray always”[^7] and to keep a prayer in our hearts.[^8] The words of a favorite and familiar hymn pose a question which we would do well to ask ourselves daily: “Did you think to pray?”[^9]

 Allied with prayer in helping us cope in our often difficult world is scripture study.
 The words of truth and inspiration found in our four standard works are prized possessions to me.
 I never tire of reading them.
 I am lifted spiritually whenever I search the scriptures.
 These holy words of truth and love give guidance to my life and point the way to eternal perfection.

 As we read and ponder the scriptures, we will experience the sweet whisperings of the Spirit to our souls.
 We can find answers to our questions.
 We learn of the blessings which come through keeping God’s commandments.
 We gain a sure testimony of our Heavenly Father and our Savior, Jesus Christ, and of Their love for us.
 When scripture study is combined with our prayers, we can of a certainty know that the gospel of Jesus Christ is true.

-Said President Gordon B. Hinckley, “May the Lord bless each of us to feast upon his holy [words] and to draw from [them] that strength, that peace, [and] that knowledge ‘which passeth all understanding’ (Philip.
-4:7).”10
+Said President Gordon B. Hinckley, “May the Lord bless each of us to feast upon his holy \[words\] and to draw from \[them\] that strength, that peace, \[and\] that knowledge ‘which passeth all understanding’ ([[Philippians 4.7|Philip.
+4:7]]).”[^10]

 As we remember prayer and take time to turn to the scriptures, our lives will be infinitely more blessed and our burdens will be made lighter.